Collision-energy Dependence of Deuteron Cumulants and Proton-deuteron Correlations in Au+Au collisions at RHIC: Introduction

-In this paper, we report the first measurements of the cumulants of the deuteron multiplicity distribution and the proton-deuteron number correlation from Au+Au collisions recorded by the STAR detector~\cite{STAR:2002eio} at RHIC from the years 2010 to 2017.
+In this paper, we report the first measurements of the cumulants of the deuteron multiplicity distribution and the proton-deuteron number correlation from Au+Au collisions recorded by the STAR detector~\cite{STAR:2002eio} at Relativistic Heavy Ion Collider (RHIC) from the years 2010 to 2017.
 The data are presented for Au+Au collisions at $\snn$~=~7.7, 11.5, 14.5, 19.6, 27, 39, 54.4, 62.4, and 200~GeV corresponding to a wide range of baryon chemical potential from 420 to 20~MeV~\cite{STAR:2017sal, Cleymans:2005xv}.
-The results are compared to thermal model calculations for Grand Canonical and Canonical Ensembles (GCE and CE)~\cite{Vovchenko:2019pjl}, the Ultrarelativistic Quantum Molecular Dynamics (UrQMD) model~\cite{Bleicher:1999xi, Petersen:2008kb} combined with a phase-space coalescence mechanism~\cite{Sombun:2018yqh}, and a simplified coalescence model~\cite{Feckova:2016kjx}.
+These results are compared to several model calculations: a thermal model using Grand Canonical and Canonical Ensembles (GCE and CE)~\cite{Vovchenko:2019pjl}, the Ultrarelativistic Quantum Molecular Dynamics (UrQMD) model~\cite{Bleicher:1999xi, Petersen:2008kb} combined with a phase-space coalescence mechanism~\cite{Sombun:2018yqh}, and a simple coalescence model from Ref~\cite{Feckova:2016kjx}.